-Under the provisions of ASC 815-40-15 our Series I Warrants are not considered indexed to our stock.
-As a result of the antidilution protection in Series I Warrants and the application of ASC 815-40-15 the Series I Warrants are accounted for as derivative effective September 2009, and are recognized as derivative liability in our consolidated balance sheet.
+Under the provisions of ASC 815-40-15 our outstanding Series I Warrants are not considered indexed to our stock.
+As a result of the anti-dilution protection provision in these warrants and the application of ASC 815-40-15, effective September 2009, they are accounted for as derivative instruments, and they are recognized as liabilities in our condensed consolidated balance sheet.